umbraco/UmbracoDocs/Umbraco-StarterKit/Creating-Content/index.md

 When you're creating content in Umbraco Uno you will primarily be working with Widgets.
 These allow for a work process that is very straight forward, and they can be arranged in a grid for more complexity.

-There are a lot of widgets to choose from, a good place to start would be [Working With Widgets](Working-With-Widgets/index.md) and to learn more about the individual [widgets](../Uno-pedia/Widgets/index.md) look in the uno-pedia.
+There are a lot of widgets to choose from.
+A good place to start would be the [Working With Widgets](Working-With-Widgets/index.md) article.

+For a full overview of the Widgets provided with Umbraco Uno see the [Widgets](../Uno-pedia/Widgets/index.md) section in the Uno-pedia.